Nancypatel1103/ComplianceClient/Social-media-blog/social-media-blog.md

 Following a successful verification process, the customs service requests the user's permission to expand the scope of information that the application can access.

-**1.** The custom service will verify the user's details and if verified they will seek consent to the scope of the user's details.
+**1**.
+The custom service validates the user's details, ensuring their authenticity and eligibility to proceed further.
+**2.** After verification, the user is shown a consent prompt that details the precise data or features the application wants to access.

    ![image-3](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/f52987bd-f1ec-4a7f-b731-beb64341b773)